Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/README.md

 **26.April.2023**

-**API:**
+# API:

 ![image](https://github.com/Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/assets/95965896/815ca14a-7655-4429-88b7-c796c4368c18)

-API stands for Application Programming Interface.
+API stands for **Application Programming Interface**.
 Different software applications can communicate and interact with one another according to a set of rules and protocols.
 APIs specify the procedures, data structures, and guidelines that programmers must adhere to when connecting their applications with a certain piece of software or service.

 Without having to comprehend the intricate implementation details, APIs allow developers to access and utilise the functionality of other software systems, such as web services, libraries, or operating systems.
 They give programmes a standardised way to ask for and exchange data, carry out actions, and use resources made available by the API provider.